Equalization (EQ) and Auto-EQ

 In order to improve the workflow and make it as smooth as possible, MiRA also provides an Auto-EQ feature that automatically generates optimal EQ settings.
 This function employs advanced optimization algorithms to compute the parameters of a multi-band parametric equalizer that compensates for irregularities in the measured response, in an efficient and quick manner.

 The EQ system supports up to 16 parametric bands with multiple filter types, configurable slopes, and flexible export capabilities for integration with external processors.
+New EQs are initialized with 6 active bands.

 EQ and Auto-EQ are available in the Live and Ultimate version of MiRA only.